Ruined or redefined? The internet and writing

 Written on August 30th, 2016

-I’ve been a word worm for as long as I can remember.
-As a self-proclaimed grammar enthusiast I have to admit that sometimes I can come across a bit pedantic – but it all stems from a place of genuinely valuing good writing.
 I care about sentence structure.
 I embrace unusual diction.
 I applaud the classics whose works have become timeless; though Ernest Hemingway and I have never occupied the space of the world at the same time, I’ve still benefitted immensely from his words.
 Maybe I’m stuck in the past, but I value writing traditions.
-There’s usually a good reason that things are tried and true.
+There are good reasons that some things are tried and true.

 I’m embarrassed to say so, but in the name of complete honesty: sometimes I catch myself reading someone’s blog and I feel as though they don’t deserve their platform.
 As if they’re not a real writer because they don’t exhibit strong understanding of comma usage, as if their thoughts aren’t worth my time simply because I don’t like the way in which they are expressed, as if they really ought to go out and be more professional.